CampusAI/CampusAI.github.io/_rl/lecture_8/lecture8.md

 {% include figure.html url="/_rl/lecture_8/q_learning_naive.png"
 description="Q Learning algorithm" %}
 which is an online version of the **Fitted Q Iteration** algorithm

+{% include end-row.html %}
+{% include start-row.html %}

 {% include figure.html url="/_rl/lecture_8/fitted_q_naive.png" description="Fitted Q Iteration" %}

+{% include annotation.html %}
-**NOTE:** there is a fundamental difference between the Q Learning and the Fitted Q Iteration algorithms.
+There is a fundamental difference between the Q Learning and the Fitted Q Iteration algorithms.
 While in Q-Learning we learn while the agent collects experience, in Fitted Q Iteration we collect **the whole experience dataset first**, and then we perform a full regression on it.
 Then, we use the learned policy to collect a new dataset, and we repeat.
 This is however not optimal for large networks, as it becomes too expensive to train on the whole dataset at each iteration.
+{% include end-row.html %}
+{% include start-row.html %}

 #### Q-Learning is NOT gradient descent
 The step 3 of Q-Learning looks very similar to the Gradient Descent algorithm, which we know